ethereum/ethereum-org-website/src/content/developers/tutorials/transfers-and-approval-of-erc-20-tokens-from-a-solidity-smart-contract/index.md

 address: "0x19dE91Af973F404EDF5B4c093983a7c6E3EC8ccE"
 ---

-In the previous tutorial we studied [the anatomy of an ERC20 token in Solidity](/developers/tutorials/understand-the-erc20-token-smart-contract/) on the Ethereum blockchain.
+In the previous tutorial we studied [the anatomy of an ERC-20 token in Solidity](/developers/tutorials/understand-the-erc-20-token-smart-contract/) on the Ethereum blockchain.
 In this article we’ll see how we can use a smart contract to interact with a token using the Solidity language.

-For this smart contract, we’ll create a really dummy decentralized exchange where a user can trade Ethereum with our newly deployed ERC20 token.
+For this smart contract, we’ll create a really dummy decentralized exchange where a user can trade Ethereum with our newly deployed [ERC-20 token](/developers/docs/standards/tokens/erc-20/).

 For this tutorial we’ll use the code we wrote in the previous tutorial as a base.
 Our DEX will instantiate an instance of the contract in it’s constructor and perfom the operations of: